kellenmurphy/azure-shib-docker/README.md

     4. In order to provide the container access to the volumes used, namely `/opt/shibboleth-idp` and `/opt/jetty-base/logs`, which when running in the default context are just static binds to the local directories, we need to make sure those exist within an Azure [File Share](https://azure.microsoft.com/en-us/services/storage/files/#overview).

-    5. The script `upload_azure` uses [`AzCopy`](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) to create the relevant file shares within an Azure Storage account, and upload the contents of `./opt/shibboleth-idp` for use by the container.
+    5. The script `upload_azure.sh` uses [`AzCopy`](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) to create the relevant file shares within an Azure Storage account, and upload the contents of `./opt/shibboleth-idp` for use by the container.
 You can access the jetty logs from the `jettyshare`.
 You need to supply the secrets for your Azure storage account as described in the [example file](EXAMPLE_azure.secrets).
 The file name should be: [```azure.secrets```](EXAMPLE_azure.secrets).
 Run this script to create and upload the contents needed by the container.

     ```bash
-    ./upload_azure
+    ./upload_azure.sh
     ```

     6. Edit the `docker-compose.yml` file to adjust the share names for your Azure instance, as well as whatever domain name you want to use.